 This report on Form 10-Q contains "forward-looking statements" under the Federal securities laws.
-These forward-looking statements address expectations or projections about the future, including our expectations regarding our future business performance and overall prospects, including for earnings, volumes and costs in our Reinforcement Materials segment, and for volumes and unit margins in our Performance Chemicals segment; the impact and cost of restructuring activities; demand for our products; the sufficiency of our cash on hand, cash provided from operations and cash available under our credit and commercial paper facilities to fund our cash requirements in both the next twelve months and the foreseeable future; anticipated capital spending; regulatory developments, including regulatory compliance costs and potential impact on our operations, including the potential timing for installation of air pollution controls at our plant in Sarnia, Ontario and when we would incur those capital costs; cash requirements and uses of available cash, including future cash outlays associated with respirator liabilities and the timing of such outlays; amortization expenses; our operating tax rate; and the possible outcome of legal and environmental proceedings.
+These forward-looking statements address expectations or projections about the future, including our expectations regarding our future business performance and overall prospects, including for earnings and volumes in our Reinforcement Materials segment, and for earnings, volumes and product mix in our Performance Chemicals segment; the impact and cost of restructuring activities; demand for our products; anticipated transaction closing timelines; the sufficiency of our cash on hand, cash provided from operations and cash available under our credit and commercial paper facilities to fund our cash requirements in both the next twelve months and the foreseeable future; anticipated capital spending; regulatory developments, including regulatory compliance costs and potential impact on our operations, including the expected total cost to install air pollution controls at our carbon black plants in the United States and when we expect to incur these capital costs and complete this project at our plant in Ville Platte, Louisiana; cash requirements and uses of available cash, including future cash outlays associated with respirator liabilities and the timing of such outlays; amortization expenses; our operating tax rate; and the possible outcome of legal and environmental proceedings.
 From time to time, we also provide forward-looking statements in other materials we release to the public and in oral statements made by authorized officers.